MistbornOne/stories/src/content/docs/caveumbria/chapter 1.md

 ---
-title: "Chapter One: The Rifflebum Case"
+title: "Chapter 1: The Rifflebum Case"
 description: "First chapter of the Leviathan Jones Chronicles"
 ---